hds/hegdenu.net/content/posts/tokio-waker-instrumentation.md

    <span style='color:#489e6c'>⤷</span> <span style='color:#489e6c'>runtime.spawn[<b><span style='color:#5aba84'>2251799813685250</span></b></span><span style='color:#489e6c'>]{kind=task, task.name=receiver, task.id=3}</span>  <b><u><span style='color:#5aba84'>close</span></u></b>
 </code></pre>

-We've got 7 traces here, so we'll go through them one by one:
+We've got 5 traces here, so we'll go through them one by one:

-1. `enter` - the receiver task gets polled (woken by the other thread).
-2. `tokio_spawn_wake` - the receiver task receives a message from the channel
-3. `tokio_spawn_wake` - the receiver task receives `None` from the channel, indicating that all the senders have been dropped and the channel is closed
+1. `tokio_spawn_wake` - the receiver task receives `None` from the channel, indicating that all the senders have been dropped and the channel is closed
-4. `exit` - the receiver task exits.
+2. `exit` - the receiver task exits, this matches where the span entered at the end of the previous section.
-5. `enter` - the receiver task's `runtime.spawn` span enters (that funny enter-exit at the end that isn't really a poll)
+3. `enter` - the receiver task's `runtime.spawn` span enters (that funny enter-exit as a task is dropped that isn't really a poll)
-6. `exit` - the receiver task's `runtime.spawn` span exits (that funny enter-exit at the end that isn't really a poll)
+4. `exit` - the receiver task's `runtime.spawn` span exits (that funny enter-exit as a task is dropped that isn't really a poll)
-7. `close` - the receiver task is dropped
+5. `close` - the receiver task is dropped

 We can see here that the last sender gets dropped before the receiver task has finished receiving the previous message and looped back around to call `recv().await` again.
-Since the channel has closed by this point, the receiver task gets the notification straight away (no returning `Poll::Pending`).
-There's no cloning of the waker or exiting.
+Since the channel has closed by this point, the receiver task gets the notification straight away.
+There's no cloning of the waker or returning `Poll::Pending`.

+### lies by omission

+There's one small point that we've skirted around and that conveniently didn't show up in the traces.
+If we had added a final tracing event at the end of our main function, the trace would like like this:

+<pre data-lang="custom" style="background-color:#2b303b;color:#c0c5ce;" class="language-custom "><code class="language-custom" data-lang="custom"><span style='opacity:0.67'><b><span style='color:#aaa'>2024-06-20</span></b></span><span style='opacity:0.67'>T<b><span style='color:#aaa'>15:10:05</span></b></span><span style='opacity:0.67'>.520107Z</span> <span style='color:#5c8dce'>DEBUG</span>
+   <span style='color:#aaa'>⤷</span> <b><span style='color:#aaa'>tokio_spawn_wake</span></b>: <span style='color:#aaa'>good-bye</span>
+</code></pre>

+At first, this might seem just fine.
+But then we remember, isn't our **async** main function not also a task?

+And the answer is yes, it is.
+And that task also has a span (although it has `kind=block_on`).
+So why doesn't it show up?
+Basically it's because when we started our tracing subscriber (the [`Registry`](https://docs.rs/tracing-subscriber/0.3.18/tracing_subscriber/registry/struct.Registry.html) from the `tracing-subscriber` crate with our `ari-subscriber` layer attached), this task had already been created and so had the `runtime.spawn` span that represents it.
+Tracing subscribers will only "see" spans that are created after they are initialized, previous spans will be lost.
+Even if they would still be alive and even active later on, those spans won't be received by the subscriber.

+We actually do this on purpose.
+When Tokio starts up with the multi-threaded runtime, it creates a pool of threads to run blocking tasks on.
+The functionality that runs these threads is actually itself a blocking task (very meta, I know) and so you will see a bunch of blocking task `runtime.spawn` spans created and entered at the beginning of the execution, which is a lot of noise for filter out for an example.
+It's usually best to skip it completely.

+If you do want to capture all the instrumentation from when a runtime starts up, then you need to initialize your tracing subscriber first, and then create and enter a runtime "manually" (without the `#[tokio::main]` attribute).
+You can see an example of this in the `console-subscriber` example [`local`](https://github.com/tokio-rs/console/blob/0c28c9c04e780d83a93396126322f498f622f207/console-subscriber/examples/local.rs#L14).

 This is the end of the main part of the post.
 Below you'll find the implementation of the functions `spawn_named()` and `self_wake()` that were used within the example code.